 The night of November 8, 2016, was a shocker.
 The result of the popular vote was as predicted; Clinton won by over three million votes.
 However, by a quirk of electoral votes, Trump became the proclaimed winner and the next president of the United States.
 Clinton was floored that she actually lost, and Trump was amazed that he actually won…to the point that he was totally unprepared to begin creating a new administration, and the scramble began to find appropriate political appointees.

 Inauguration Day, January 20, 2017, proved to be a prophetic day for the usual proceedings of the Trump Administration.
-Trump’s first brouhaha with the press was over the size of the inauguration crowd which was clearly smaller that the previous Obama inauguration crowd.
+Trump’s first brouhaha with the press was over the size of the inauguration crowd which was clearly smaller than the previous Obama inauguration crowd.
 Insults flew from the president and his press agent about the “hostility” of the press, and relations between Trump and the press would only go from bad to worse over the next four years.

 Due to Trump’s intransigence to equal negotiations, his relations with Democrats never got off the ground.
 Unable to talk issues nor negotiate, Trump resorted to false accusations and insults to fully alienate the opposing party.
 The business acumen of which he was so proud, that of dealing from strength, he discovered did not work in a democratic assembly like Congress where all voices are heard, and votes are taken to decide actions to initiate.
 Unable to tolerate anyone who disagreed with him, his Executive Branch became a merry-go-round of individuals either jumping on board or being pushed off, and the result was a bumbling Executive Branch approach to any issue.